thornbird/dotvim/README.md

 dotvim files
 ==========================
-This is refrence from (Hanfei Shen's dotvim)[https://github.com/qqshfox/dotvim]
+This is refrence from (Jing's dotvim)[https://github.com/thornbird/dotvim]

 Installation
 ------------